 Look at the servo schematic (attached to last week's lab).
 It uses at least two of the circuits shown in the Operational Amplifiers handout.
-Determine which circuits and label them on the big schematic (or a new one from your TA or website).
+Determine which circuits and label them on the big schematic (or the one at the end of this lab).
 The LM324 on the servo contains 4 op-amps.
-The output pin numbers are 1, 7, 8, & 14 (see the first figure on page 1 of this lab).
-Look at the schematic and determine which op-amp is lower-left, which is the lower-right, which is the upper-left, etc. Label them on the schematic as LL, LR, UL, and UR.
+The output pin numbers are 1, 7, 8, & 14 (see the two figures on the first page of this lab).
+Look at the servo board, determine which op-amp is which on the schematic and label all four op-amp outputs on the schematic with the actual pin numbers.
 Tape the schematic into your lab notebook (probably as a foldout).

-The last op-amp, connected to the transistors, has a voltage gain of 1.
-The first three opamps have a variable gain, depending on the position of the gain knob.
+The last op-amp has a voltage gain of 1.
+The first three op-amps have a variable gain, depending on the position of the gain knob.
 The two voltage inputs to the circuit are the center connections of the two position sensor potentiometers.
 If you consider the input to be the difference of these two voltages and the output to be the motor voltage.
 Determine the minimum voltage gain from the component values given on the schematic and the gain expressions given in the op-amp handout.
 Determine the maximum gain.

 Turn the gain pot on the servo to minimum gain (fully CCW).
-Turn on the function generator and reduce the signal amplitude until it shows 50 mVpp (actually output is 100 mVpp).
-Find lab 9, the Control Systems lab in your lab notebook.
-That should tell you how to measure the gain of the servo.
-If you didn't document it well enough in your lab notebook, you may want to refer to the Control Systems lab handout.
+On page 11 & 12 of the scope lab (Lab 4) it describes how to measure the voltage gain of the servo.
 Use that method now to measure the minimum gain.
-Turn the gain pot on the servo to maximum gain (fully CW).
+Turn down the function generator output 'till it shows 50 mVpp (actually output is 100 mVpp) Turn the gain pot on the servo to maximum gain (fully CW).
 Measure the maximum gain.
 Compare your measured values to those you calculated from the schematic.